-The 23rd Psalm may well be the most well known and loved set of verses in the Bible.
-It’s poetic language fills us with love for our Savior, the peace and contentment He brings, and thankfulness for all the blessings He showers down on us.
+The 23rd Psalm may well be the most well known and beloved psalm in the entire Bible.
+These Bible verses are filled with poetic language that fill us with love for our Savior and thankfulness for all the blessings He showers down on us.
 Come, explore this Psalm 23 devotional with me.

 Who Wrote the 23rd Psalm?

 King David wrote this Psalm (as well as many others).
-He had started out as a shepherd while still a boy.
+David kept his father’s sheep while still a boy.
 It makes sense then, as he contemplated His God, that his relationship with Him was similar to the relationship of a shepherd to his sheep.

 What Does the 23rd Psalm Mean?